Russian opposition to NATO enlargement

 An active discussion related to this issue unfolded in Russia and in the world against the background of the Russian proposals on international security at the end of 2021 and the aggravation of the situation around the 2022 Russian invasion of Ukraine.
-The position of Russia in such circumstances is that the question of the existence of an agreement on the non-expansion of NATO in the eastern direction should be considered in the context of relations between Russia and NATO and Russia and the United States, since it determines the likelihood of a potentially possible entry of Ukraine into NATO, which is considered a threat to Russia.
-The NATO leadership points out that the decision to limit the expansion of NATO has never been taken, and its adoption would entail a change in the fundamental documents of the alliance, and the support of Ukraine by NATO cannot pose a threat to Russia.
+The position of Russia in such circumstances is that the question of the existence of an agreement on the non-enlargement of NATO in the eastern direction should be considered in the context of relations between Russia and NATO and Russia and the United States, since it determines the likelihood of a potentially possible entry of Ukraine into NATO, which Russia's leadership considers a threat.
+The NATO leadership points out that the decision to limit the enlargement of NATO has never been taken, and its adoption would entail a change in the fundamental documents of the alliance, and the support of Ukraine by NATO cannot pose a threat to Russia.

 The last countries bordering Russia to join NATO before the beginning of the Russo-Ukrainian War in February 2014 were the three former Soviet Baltic States, which joined on 29 March 2004.
+Following the Russian invasion of Ukraine, which began in February 2022, Finland joined NATO in April 2023 and Sweden in March 2024.

 Historical context

 The proposal not to expand NATO eastward, which was one of the ways Western countries took the initiative on the issue of German reunification and reducing the possibility of the Soviet Union's influence on this process, started with a speech by German Foreign Minister Hans-Dietrich Genscher in Tutzing, on January 31, 1990, in which he included a call for NATO to clearly state: "whatever happens in the Warsaw Pact, there will be no expansion of NATO territory to the east, that is, closer to the borders of the Soviet Union."
 Genscher prepared his speech independently of German Chancellor Helmut Kohl, to whom he was a political competitor and a rival to the status of "father of unity", but his proposal matched interest among the leadership of other Western countries in the possibility of obtaining the consent of the USSR to the unification of Germany in exchange for limiting the expansion of NATO.
-Genscher outlined his plan to US Secretary of State James Baker in Washington, D.C. on February 2 and said at a press conference with Baker: "What I said is there is no intention [by NATO] to extend to the East."
-He also outlined his plan to British Foreign Minister Douglas Hurd on February 6.
+Genscher outlined his plan to US secretary of state James Baker in Washington, D.C. on February 2 and said at a press conference with Baker: "What I said is there is no intention [by NATO] to extend to the East."
+He also outlined his plan to British foreign minister Douglas Hurd on February 6.
 Genscher explained that the proposed restriction would be applicable to both the German Democratic Republic (GDR or East Germany) and Eastern European countries.
-Ten days after his speech in Tutzing, Genscher repeated his words in an interview with Soviet Foreign Minister Eduard Shevardnadze: "[...]
+Ten days after his speech in Tutzing, Genscher repeated his words in an interview with Soviet foreign minister Eduard Shevardnadze: "[...]
 NATO membership for a unified Germany raises complicated questions.
 For us, however, one thing is certain: NATO will not expand to the east."